 Tom did not live alone, but alongside two females in an adjoining cage, Coco and Bea.
 It wasn’t possible for them to always be together because Tom would attack them out of frustration and boredom.
 He was the first of the three to arrive at MONA.

 Tom’s former owner’s situation is one of a few exemplary cases because he had legal permission to keep two of the three chimpanzees.
-After meeting repeatedly with wildlife experts of FAADA (foundation of assistance and action in the defence of animals) and MONA, he agreed to hand them over and promised to help us financially for their lifetime of care.
+After meeting repeatedly with wildlife experts from FAADA (foundation of assistance and action in the defence of animals) and MONA, he agreed to hand the chimpanzees over and promised to help us financially for their lifetime of care.

-Tom is a very nervous chimpanzee, who gets especially over excited with food.
-After a few weeks of settling into his new environment, we began his associations into the male group, but without success as both Marco and Bongo rejected him.
-Since 2013 he has become part of the family group and although he has ventured into the outside facilities alone, so far he refuses to with the other members of the family and is content to view them from the open tunnel.
+Tom is a very nervous chimpanzee, who gets especially excited with food.
+After a few weeks of settling into his new environment, we began his associations into the old male group, but without success as both Marco and Bongo rejected him.
+Since 2013 he has become part of the Bilinga group and over time he has slowly integrated to become a dependable family member.

 GROUP AND SITUATION

-- He loves lettuce, fruit and the rice balls given as the carbohydrate of the dinner but is not so keen on potato and won’t eat meat.
+- He loves lettuce, fruit and the rice balls given as the carbohydrate at dinner but is not so keen on potato and, like Africa, won’t eat meat.